A Common Gas Furnace Problem & How to Fix for $1!

 How does a flame sensor work?

 Your furnace control board sends electricity to the flame sensor, which carries the flame to the burner face.
 The sensor lets the control board know that the current flows, telling the control board to continue allowing gas to flow.

 If the sensor doesn’t tell the control board that the current is going where it should, the gas valve closes, and the heat stops coming through your vents.
-This is what is happening often when your furnace will not stay lit.

 DIY Steps for a Cleaning a Flame Sensor

 It is natural for a furnace sensor to become dirty over time.
 But if it gets too dirty, it could stop doing its job.
 The control board will not sense the current is flowing if the sensor is covered in too much build-up.